What does this calculator measure?

 What is Methylfolate and why does it matter?

 Please enter your information in the calculator to see your results.
-We will tell you whether Methylfolate could be of benefit to you, including its relationship to alcohol and why it can be helpful in reducing breast cancer risk.
+We will tell you whether Methylfolate could be of benefit to you, including its relationship to alcohol and why it can be helpful in reducing breast cancer and other health risks.